raman325/ha-zoom-automation/README.md

 _Example: I am currently using this integration to subscribe to the `User's presence status has been updated` event which occurs every time I enter or exit a meeting.
 A webhook automation gets triggered on each status change and enables/disables a `do not disturb` signal for my wife._

-Because the event name is included in the JSON payload sent to the webhook, you can subscribe to any events you would like within the same app and use automation `conditions` to conditionally do different things depending on the event. **If you are just interested in setting up this integration to monitor when someone is on or off a Zoom call, skip the Installation section to the "Easy Installation - Binary Sensor that indicates when the user is on a call" section**
+Because the event name is included in the JSON payload sent to the webhook, you can subscribe to any events you would like within the same app and use automation `conditions` to conditionally do different things depending on the event.

 ## Pre-Requisites